lambdaisland/uri/README.md

 <!-- contributing -->
 ## Contributing

-Everyone has a right to submit patches to uri, and thus become a contributor.

-Contributors MUST
+We warmly welcome patches to uri.
+Please keep in mind the following:

 - adhere to the [LambdaIsland Clojure Style Guide](https://nextjournal.com/lambdaisland/clojure-style-guide)
-- write patches that solve a problem.
-Start by stating the problem, then supply a minimal solution. `*`
+- write patches that solve a problem
+- start by stating the problem, then supply a minimal solution `*`
-- agree to license their contributions as MPL 2.0.
+- by contributing you agree to license your contributions as MPL 2.0
-- not break the contract with downstream consumers. `**`
+- don't break the contract with downstream consumers `**`
-- not break the tests.
+- don't break the tests

-Contributors SHOULD
+We would very much appreciate it if you also

-- update the CHANGELOG and README.
+- update the CHANGELOG and README
-- add tests for new functionality.
+- add tests for new functionality

+We recommend opening an issue first, before opening a pull request.
+That way we can make sure we agree what the problem is, and discuss how best to solve it.
-If you submit a pull request that adheres to these rules, then it will almost certainly be merged immediately.
-However some things may require more consideration.
-If you add new dependencies, or significantly increase the API surface, then we need to decide if these changes are in line with the project's goals.
-In this case you can start by [writing a pitch](https://nextjournal.com/lambdaisland/pitch-template), and collecting feedback on it.
+This is especially true if you add new dependencies, or significantly increase the API surface.
+In cases like these we need to decide if these changes are in line with the project's goals.

 `*` This goes for features too, a feature needs to solve a problem.
-State the problem it solves, then supply a minimal solution.
+State the problem it solves first, only then move on to solving it.

-`**` As long as this project has not seen a public release (i.e. is not on Clojars) we may still consider making breaking changes, if there is consensus that the changes are justified.
+`**` Projects that have a version that starts with `0.` may still see breaking changes, although we also consider the level of community adoption.
+The more widespread a project is, the less likely we're willing to introduce breakage.
+See [LambdaIsland-flavored Versioning](https://github.com/lambdaisland/open-source#lambdaisland-flavored-versioning) for more info.
 <!-- /contributing -->

 <!-- license-mpl -->
 ## License

-Copyright &copy; 2017-2021 Arne Brasseur and Contributors
+Copyright &copy; 2017-2025 Arne Brasseur and Contributors

 Licensed under the term of the Mozilla Public License 2.0, see LICENSE.
 <!-- /license-mpl -->